MoonCPU/monks/README.md

 - Code.gs: Backend logic written in Google Apps Script.
 Responsible for fetching and filtering spreadsheet data based on form inputs, and for transforming certain values for UI display.
 - Index.html: The frontend of the application.
 Contains the filter form and the JavaScript code that communicates with the backend.
 - Stylesheet.html: Contains CSS rules used to style the UI.

-You can access the production app at this link: [Open App](https://script.google.com/macros/s/AKfycbywJEDDx-0a6kevQ7xt_9VOGYHFXKD8EOFJK0O30iLt6iRIagHJudj06smxyP8waSVD/exec)

 <br>